Building relationships with external partners

 As part of the consultancy process, groups of students are mentored by industry professionals to ensure learning is maximised and outcomes for the client are appropriate.
 In 2021, clients included several Glasgow based charities, as well as social enterprises across the Central Belt and in Dumfries and Galloway.
 As part of the Business School’s commitment to our third-sector partners, the three best student consultancy projects were taken forward to implementation.
 The School sponsored three internships for students to work with the chosen partners to implement their findings.

-The EVMG course has already served as a model of engagement for other undergraduate courses, and we will replicate its success elsewhere.
+The financial support via the EVMG course in providing paid internships to start-up and young third-sector organisations has proven valuable and has already served as a model of engagement for other undergraduate courses, with plans to replicate its success elsewhere.

 “This process of consultation has been great.
 It's busy here but the time commitment needed from me has been small and the ideas and suggestions from students have been insightful and helpful” – Dave Hodson Tweedale Youth Action